AlexToTheSun/Validator_Activity/Mainnet-Guides/Tgrade/Basic-Installation-Synchronization.md

 - go version: `1.18.3`

 # Install Tgrade Node
+> ❗️ Note, that in this instruction, we will connect the node to the Tgrade public network, it is recommended to do this only for Sentry Nodes, and after that connect the Validator to them in the private network.
+So let's start the installation and synchronization process for nodes without a validator.
+>
-We need to set variables for convenient operation, set variables for convenient operation, install the software, ran init and set up the configuration files to be able to start the sync.
+We need to set variables for convenient operation, install the software, ran init and set up the configuration files to be able to start the sync.
 ### Install software/dependencies
 Update & upgrade
 ```